 The AG found–correctly–that in the Tom Kabinet system, sellers of e-books make copies of the files they bought and distribute those copies; they do not distribute the original files.
 In other words, the right of distribution doesn’t apply.
 The rest of his opinion flowed from there.
-He found that reproduction is the only right that applies to the files that were originally purchased, and that such reproductions aren’t covered under the exceptions in EU law for incidental or transient copies.
+He found that the only right that applies in the system to the files that were originally purchased is reproduction.
+And he found that such reproductions aren’t covered under the exceptions in EU law for incidental or transient copies.
 Ergo, the copyright owner’s exclusive rights in those files aren’t exhausted when they are resold, so the only way to resell digital files legally is if the copyright owner explicitly gives permission.

 By the way, I’ll be giving a talk about digital first sale on Thursday, October 10 at the Brigham Young University Copyright & Trademark Symposium in Provo, Utah.

 *The CJEU’s main argument for treating software differently from literary, musical, or visual works was that software is meant to be run on a computer, and therefore is more like a tool than an artistic work, while artistic works are meant to be exposed to people, even if the process of exposing them to people involves digital devices such as CD players.